Shyam-Syangtan/my-tutor-app/nextjs-version/README.md

-# IndianTutors - Next.js SEO-Optimized Version
+# IndianTutors - Next.js SEO-Optimized Version (Build Fix)

 This is the SEO-friendly Next.js version of the IndianTutors platform, designed for optimal search engine visibility and performance.